-Paraesthesias, numbness, a tingling sensation, and or weakness are associated with nerve root compression, often by disc prolapse.
+Paresthesias, numbness, a tingling sensation, and/or weakness are associated with nerve root compression, often by disc prolapse.

-An abnormal posture, such as scoliosis (sidewise bending of the vertebral column), kyphosis (forward bending of the vertebral column), lordosis (backward bending of the vertebral column), forward flexion of the torso on the lower limbs, and pelvic tilt are significant findings on physical examination in patients with back pain.
+Abnormal postures (see image) include scoliosis (sidewise bending of the vertebral column), kyphosis (forward bending of the vertebral column), lordosis (backward bending of the vertebral column), forward flexion of the torso on the lower limbs, and pelvic tilt.
+Any of these postures is a significant finding on physical examination in patients with back pain.

 Tenderness, swelling, and decreased range of motion may be noted in patients with back pain.
-Tenderness is present in fractures, and inflammatory and infectious conditions.
+Tenderness is present in fractures and in inflammatory and infectious conditions.
 Vertebral tuberculosis (Pott’s disease) can present as a cold abscess or swelling.

 Abdominal, rectal, or vaginal examination may be performed, as indicated, to exclude gynecologic or abdominal conditions presenting as back pain.

-The straight leg raising test is performed to detect nerve root compression.
+The straight leg raising test (see image) is performed to detect nerve root compression.
 Peripheral pulses should be palpated to exclude vascular causes of back pain.
 Vascular claudication may present as acute back pain.

 Investigations for Acute Back Pain

-Most cases of acute back pain are self-limiting and do not require a lengthy evaluation unless certain red flag signs are present.
-The red flag signs are given in the following table:
+Most cases of acute back pain are self-limiting and do not require a lengthy evaluation unless certain red-flag signs are present.
+The red-flag signs are given in the following list:

 Red flags for back pain